 Please note that headspace Hurstville provides education workshops that are of a general nature and have a health promotion and education focus.
 We deliver these workshops to promote positive mental health and well-being and encourage young people to do the same.
 Our Community Engagement Team are unable to provide sessions with a medical or therapeutic focus.

 Invite Other Schools

 We encourage partnering with other schools when creating events such as well-being days.
-Due to the number of requests which headspace Hurstville receives, events that encourage interschool partnerships and reach a broader audience will be prioritised.
+Due to the number of requests which headspace Hurstville receives, events that involve interschool partnerships and reach a broader audience will be encouraged.

 Demand for request